College of Dental Medicine Course Descriptions

 1 credit hour

-This course introduces Dental Public Health in a seminar format.
+This course provides an introduction to dental public health in a seminar format.
 Lectures include current dental public health programs, problems, organizations, research and activities and their effect on the health of population groups.

 1 credit hour